smarr/are-we-fast-yet/docs/core-language.md

 ## The *Core* Languages

-While our initial intention is to compare object-oriented (OO) languages, the benchmarks could be implemented on other languages as well as long as for instance the polymorphic nature of the benchmark code can be expressed somehow.
+While our intention is to compare object-oriented (OO) languages, the benchmarks could be implemented on other languages as well as long as for instance the polymorphic nature of the benchmark code can be expressed.

 #### Required Abstractions